ModOrganizer2/pystubs-generation/README.md

   - The version is specified in the configuration file.
 If you need to modify the stubs of the current version, you need to add a `.postX` after the version since PyPi does not allow re-upload of the same release.
 2. Generate the stubs using the procedure above.
-Currently, stubs are stored under `stubs/x.y.z/mobase.pyi` for each release of MO2.
-3. Copy the `stubs/x.y.z/mobase.pyi` stubs to `stubs/setup/mobase-stubs/__init__.pyi`.
+You should generate the stubs under `stubs/setup/mobase-stubs/__init__.pyi`.
-4. If necessary, update the dependencies in `setup.py` (`PyQt5-stubs` version and python version).
+3. If necessary, update the dependencies in `setup.py` (`PyQt5-stubs` version and python version).
-5. Go to `stubs/setup` and run:
+4. Go to `stubs/setup` and run:

 ```bash
 python setup.py sdist bdist_wheel